awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/security.md

 ## Security best practices

-AWS QRSDD is designed with security best practices in mind.
+AWS QRADD is designed with security best practices in mind.
 However, the security of a solution differs based on your specific use case, and sometimes adding additional security measures will add to the cost of the solution.
-Th following are additional recommendations to enhance the security posture of AWS QRSDD in production environments.
+Th following are additional recommendations to enhance the security posture of AWS QRADD in production environments.

 ### IAM roles